Veternum/TSA-Case-Study/README.md

 - An in-depth analysis of historical electricity consumption trends in Indonesia.
 - Insights and recommendations for policymakers based on the forecast results.

-For detailed analysis and results, refer to the `CaseStudy.pdf` file.
+For detailed analysis and results, refer to the `Analyzing and Forecasting Per Capita Electricity Consumption in Indonesia.pdf` file.

 ## Usage